JakeCampbell94/JC/Azure/Network Security/NSG/NSG-Overview.md

 | AllowVNetOutBound | 65000 | VirtualNetwork | 0-65535 | VirtualNetwork | 0-65535 | Any | Allow |
 | AllowInternetOutBound | 65001 | 0.0.0.0/0 | 0-65535 | Internet | 0-65535 | Any | Allow |
 | DenyAllOutbound | 65500 | 0.0.0.0/0 | 0-65535 | 0.0.0.0/0 | 0-65535 | Any | Deny |

-## Routing Behaviours with NSGs
-NSGs can be applied to NICs and VNETs which will hav an affect on how the rules are processed and the order.
-- If there is an NSG linked to the VNET, inbound traffic to that VNET will hit that first and be processed.